Elwinmage/ha-bme280-component/README.md

 you need to load some kernel modules to enable i2c, there's an home assistant component to do it easily: https://community.home-assistant.io/t/add-on-hassos-i2c-configurator/264167

-This is the original home assistant component (removed from the current distro) with a few mods to the code to make it compatible with the current version you can place the bme280 folder inside your config/custom_components folder and configure it inside your configuration.yaml, this is mine:
+This is the original, old, home assistant component (now removed from the current distro) with a few mods to the code to make it compatible with the current version you can place the bme280 folder inside your config/custom_components folder and configure it inside your configuration.yaml, this is mine:

 bme280: